Legal security

 - an environmental offset protection area under the Environmental Offsets Act 2014

-- a voluntary declaration under the Vegetation Management Act 1999
+- a declared area (voluntary) under the Vegetation Management Act 1999

 - a protected area (including a nature refuge) under the Nature Conservation Act 1992